-It may sound counter-intuitive, but earning more is a great way to pay off student loan debt.
+It may sound counter-intuitive, but earning more is a great way to pay off and get rid of your student loan debt.
 In fact, the aspiration to earn more money was probably the reason you went to school (and took out student loans) to begin with.

 What other tips and tricks do you have for eliminating student loan debt?